senchalabs/docs-i18n/guides/grid/README.md

         ]
     });

 And that's all there is to it.
 We just created a {@link Ext.grid.Panel Grid Panel} that renders itself to the body element, and we told it to get its data from the `userStore` {@link Ext.data.Store Store} that we created earlier.
 Finally we defined what columns the {@link Ext.grid.Panel Grid Panel} will have, and we used the `dataIndex` property to configure which field in the `User` {@link Ext.data.Model Model} each column will get its data from.
 The `Name` column has a fixed width of 100px and has sorting and hiding disabled, the `Email Address` column is hidden by default (it can be shown again by using the menu on any other column), and the `Phone Number` column flexes to fit the remainder of the {@link Ext.grid.Panel Grid Panel}'s total width.
-To view this example live, see the [Simple Grid Example](guides/grid/examples/simple_grid/index.html).
+For a larger example, see the [Array Grid Example](#!/example/grid/array-grid.html).

 ## Renderers